 Domestic Abuse is defined as an incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, in the majority of cases by a partner or ex-partner, but also by a family member or carer.
 It is very common and in the vast majority of cases it is experienced by women and is perpetrated by men.

-This can encompass, but is not limited to, the following types of abuse:
+Domestic abuse can include, but is not limited to, the following:

 Please see Sefton Council's website for more information about domestic abuse and find out what support is available.

 View Sefton's Domestic and Sexual Abuse Strategy 2023 - 2028

 Domestic Abuse Statutory Guidance was published on 8 July 2022 and is issued under the Domestic Abuse Act 2021.
 The guidance is aimed at statutory and non statutory bodies working with victims, including children or perpetrators of domestic abuse.
 It is designed to support organisations, such as the NHS, to identify and respond to domestic abuse, as well as promote best practice.

 CLICK HERE to view NHS England KEY MESSAGES on the Domestic Abuse Statutory Guidance.